 - c) Tashlich, a special prayer said near a body of water (an ocean, river, pond, etc.), in the evocation of the verse, ‘And You shall cast their sins into the depths of the sea.’
 And as with every major Jewish holiday, after candle lighting and prayers we recite kiddush and make a blessing on the [i]

-As you know, this past year, 5778, was a celebration of Israel’s 70th anniversary.
-It was the year of open doors.
+We are in a season of open doors.
 Rosh Hashanah marks the beginning of a new season and a new year.
 What open doors did the Lord lead you through this past year?
 What new door is asking you to pass through?
 Anticipate in this new season that He will carry out His promises!
 What an exciting time to be alive!